-Historically, India’s culture has viewed nursing as work for the lower classes.
-Some stigma remains, Sister Amutha says, even as nursing becomes a relatively lucrative career that also offers geographical mobility.
-And she works every angle to give orphans and girls from very poor families a chance to grab that brass ring.
+Because of a high demand, nursing has become a relatively lucrative career that also offers geographical mobility.
+Sister Amutha works every angle to give orphans and girls from very poor families a chance to grab that brass ring.
 The key is finding scholarships, she says.
-Because the government requires collateral for student loans.
-And that requirement often puts those loans out of reach.
+Because government loans require collateral for student loans, that requirement often puts those loans out of reach.

 The things you can’t change; and the things you can

 We also discuss other opportunities.
 For instance, we ask about the most effective ways to bring more computers into more homes.
 Sister Amutha acknowledges this will help the kids with their studies and prepare them for careers.
 Many orphanages lack basic infrastructure to accommodate computers, she notes.
 But some minor adjustments would make Sacred Heart’s Annai Scholastica a good candidate for this sort of upgrade.

 We also talk about challenges.
 Sister Amutha notes an increase in standards for orphanage facilities in India.
 These include more toilets per home and greater separation between boys’ and girls’ dormitories.